IanCWells/Timeline.io/README.md

 Frontend Next.js folder which uses this API to build a Timeline of a popular band or group.
 Leverages [Shadcn](https://ui.shadcn.com/).

-Eventually, we want to include links to live performances and albumn information.
+Eventually, we want to include links to live performances and album information.